Behavioral Services

 Western Michigan University Autism Center of Excellence Training Videos

-DBHDS behavior analysts provide features on various aspects of behavior analysis via the ABA Snippets section of the Office of Integrated Health’s monthly newsletter and archives.
-Please explore the newsletter and OIH website for safety alerts, educational resources, and health support network information.
+DBHDS behavior analysts provide features on various aspects of behavior analysis (e.g. reinforcement) via the ABA Snippets section of the Office of Integrated Health’s monthly newsletter and archives.
+Please explore the newsletter and OIH website for additional information, such as safety alerts, educational resources, and health support network updates.

 - January 2026: Start ACTing Now to Create Resolutions That Last